tokkonopapa/WordPress-IP-Geo-Block/README.md

 add_filter( 'ip-geo-block-admin', 'my_emergency' );
 ```

-Then `Clear statistics` at `Statistics` tab on your dashborad.
+Then `Clear cache` at `Statistics` tab on your dashborad.
 After that, you
 can remove above codes.

 #### How can I protect my `wp-config.php` against malicious access? ####